SwayLtd/Sway-App/README.md

 - (Notification) Ticket notification doesn't show the ticket on click
 - (Notification) Remote notification preferences not linked to notification channels
-- (Timetable) The day selection show days without artists programmed.
-- (FIXED)(Ticketing) Delete white margins on PDF during import
-- (FIXED)(Ticketing) Multiple pages PDF are not unpacked a multiple tickets
-- (FIXED)(Ticketing) Multiple ticckets navigation for one event fixed.

 See the [open issues](https://github.com/SwayLtd/Sway-App/issues) for a list of proposed features (and known issues).

 ## Multi-platform

 Currently under development for Android and iOS.
-A Web, MacOS, iPadOS, Windows version will be adapted in the future.
+A Web version will be adapted in the future.